orel33/vscode/README.md

 * In menu *Debug > Add Configration...* (or edit [launch.json](demo/fibonacci/.vscode/launch.json))
   * select environment C++ (GDB) to get a template configuration
   * edit the attributes: *name*, *program*, *args*, ...
+  * use smart completion to learn about possible attributes (Ctrl+Space) and hover to view attribute descriptions...

 ```json
 {